absmach/export/README.md

 MF_EXPORT_CONF_PATH=export.toml \
 ../build/mainflux-export&
 ```

+Service will be subscribed to NATS `export.>` subject and send messages to `channels/<MF_EXPORT_MQTT_CHANNEL>/messages`.
+Created `export.toml` you can edit to add different routes and use in next run.

 ## How to save config via agent

 Configuration file for `Export` service can be send over MQTT using [Agent][agent] service.